AzmiHaider92/PainterByNumbers/README.md

 </p>

-**Note**: I've also exprimented with two CNNs (instead of three, still with **shared weight** between the two CNNs).
+**Contrastive network**: I've also exprimented with two CNNs (instead of three, still with **shared weight** between the two CNNs).
 For this, a contrastive loss was used.
 In this network, two paintings of different artists are given and the goal is to push their feature vectors far from each other.
-I think the triplet approach is much stronger as it does what the
+I think the triplet approach is much stronger as it does what the contrastive approach does and more.
+Nevertheless, my code has the two approaches and can be switched with a simple flag **pair_triplet** ( False=contrastive ; True=Triplet).
+.

 # The loss:
-I tried two different losses